Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: CelebFaces Attributes Dataset

 In Figure~\ref{fig:mean_faces}, we summarize the outcome of our labeling and the complex interplay between illumination and orientation by showing the mean faces corresponding to different light sources and poses.

 In the picture, we also show the variance in each class (mean of variances of the pixels) and the squared Euclidean distance (MSE) between class centroids.
-We may observe the following points: (1) the different provenance of the light is still clearly recognizable in the mean faces, implicitly testifying the quality of our labeling; (2) illumination and pose are strictly interconnected; (3) the variance of each class is an order of magnitude larger than the distance between their centers, hinting to the complexity of the classification problem.
-The pictures refer to a 128x128 crop around the face.
+We may observe the following points: (1) the different provenance of the light is still clearly recognizable in the mean faces, implicitly testifying the quality of our labeling; (2) from the point of view of the position and shape of shadows over the phase, illumination and pose are strictly interconnected; (3) the variance of each class is an order of magnitude larger than the distance between their centers, hinting to the complexity of the classification problem.

-Let us also stress the already mentioned dominance of female, smiling samples, that becomes apparent in centroids.
+The second point is particularly important for our work.
+Investigations into the most relevant variables in the latent representation of images, including faces, have revealed that much of the information is conveyed by variables that explain macroattributes of the source image, such as colors and intensities of large regions (e.g., light/dark backgrounds, light/dark hair) \cite{comparingNCAA}.
+The intensity and positions of dark/light regions on a face are strongly influenced by the source of illumination.
+Therefore, it is natural to expect that this information significantly impacts the latent encoding, and indeed, as testified by this work, it does.